Providence-backed DoubleVerify's shares jumps 30% in NYSE debut

-(Reuters) - Shares of DoubleVerify Holdings Inc jumped nearly 30% in their U.S. market debut on Wednesday, giving the digital media engagement tracking software maker a market value of about $5.4 billion.
+Shares of DoubleVerify Holdings Inc (DV.N) jumped nearly 30% in their U.S. market debut on Wednesday, giving the digital media engagement tracking software maker a market value of about $5.4 billion.

 DoubleVerify's shares opened at $35, compared with the initial public offering price of $27 per share.